'The ultimate competitor with a relentless will to win' - how Sexton reached 100

 Johnny Sexton cannot be accused of looking back on his Ireland debut through rose tinted glasses.
 It is hard to blame him.
 There is very little romance to be found on a wet, windy and freezing late November night.

-This week, the week of his 100th cap, Sexton was asked to reflect on that first appearance against Fiji at the RDS 12 years ago.
+This week, the week of his 100th cap, Sexton was asked to reflect on that first appearance against Fiji at the RDS Arena 12 years ago.

 It was a good day at the office for the fly-half who kicked 16 points, but it wasn't quite the romantic occasion it so nearly was a week previous.